axd1967/stellarium/VENDOR_BRANCHING.md

 ### The problem

 Notice how it is not always obvious to trace back the original files.
-In the case of ephemeride routines, these reside in "ancient", core Stellarium files, it is extremely likely that they were copied (and *maybe* recent changes are incorporated in Stellarium).
-One aspect of the vendor branch procedure details how to include such meta information so as to help find back the source at all times.
+In the case of ephemeride routines, these reside in "ancient", core Stellarium files, it is extremely likely that they were copied (and *maybe* recent changes have been manually incorporated in Stellarium).
+One aspect of the recommended vendor branch procedure details how to include such *meta information* so as to help find back the (original, root) source at all times.

-The external version of such artifacts will often continue to evolve, but these modifications obviously will not be magically reflected in our repository, thus *sometimes, if not often* leading to artifacts slowly getting totally outdated (hence the term "code rot").
+The external (source) version of such artifacts will often continue to evolve, but these modifications obviously will not be magically reflected in your project repository, thus *sometimes, if not often* leading to artifacts slowly getting totally outdated (hence the term "[code rot](https://en.wikipedia.org/wiki/Software_rot)").

 Importing external artifacts therefore requires a specific (and in this case a *simple* as well as generic) approach: the **Vendor Branch** mechanism.
 Other approaches exist, such as subtrees and submodules (in case Git is used for the external artifacts), but have inconveniences and are not discussed here; the proposed approach is *simple to apply to novice programmers*.
 The approach is valid in any VCS, such as Git, Mercurial, ClearCase, TFS, cvs, you name it.